pri22296/beautifultable/docs/quickstart.rst

    |  Ethan   |  2   |  boy   | 2008 |
    +----------+------+--------+------+

-As you can see how easy it is to create a Table with TablePrinter.
+As you can see how easy it is to create a Table with BeautifulTable.
 Now lets move on to see some common use cases.
 Note that not all features are described here.
 See the API Documentation to get a detailed look at all the features.